Long working hours linked to 745,000 deaths in one year, says WHO

 “What we want to do with this information is promote more action, more protection of workers,” she said.

-The joint study, produced by the WHO and the International Labour Organization, showed that most victims (72%) were men and were middle-aged or older.
+The joint study, produced by the WHO and the International Labour Organisation, showed that most victims (72) were men and were middle-aged or older.
 Often, the deaths occurred much later in life, sometimes decades later, than the shifts worked.

 It also showed that people living in southeast Asia and the Western Pacific region – a WHO-defined region which includes China, Japan and Australia – were the most affected.